 Her Bohemian revel was short lived, however.
 The next year she married Quincy Adams Shaw McKean, another Brahmin from an old New England family.
 He succeeded at dog breeding and polo playing, but business, not so much.
 Fortunately for him, his mother gave him an allowance to help pay for their 13 servants.

-While attending Harvard Law School, Shaw McKean bought an old saltbox house in Beverly, Mass., with his friends Bayard Warren and Cole Porter.
+While attending Harvard Law School, Shaw McKean bought a First Period saltbox house in Beverly, Mass., with his friends Bayard Warren and Cole Porter.

 The house, built in 1630 had first belonged to the King’s tax collector.
 Later, General Burgoyne appropriated it during the American Revolution.